joshloyal/dynetlsm/README.md

 #### Dynamic Networks
 Inferring a network's community structure is especially difficult for dynamic networks because the number of communities may change over time.
 If one assumes that the number of communities is fixed, then the model of Sewell and Chen (2017)<sup>[[5]](#References)</sup> is able to infer a dynamic network's community structure by propagating each node's mixture assignment through time with a autoregressive hidden Markov model (AR-HMM).
 However, the assumption of a static number of communities is at odds with many real-world dynamic networks.
 It is often the case that the number of communities evolves over time.

 To solve the problem of inferring evolving community structures in dynamic networks, Loyal and Chen (2020)<sup>[[6]](#References)</sup> proposed using a sticky hierarchical Dirichlet process hidden Markov model (HDP-HMM) with time-inhomogeneous transition probabilities in conjunction with the LPCM .
-For this reason, the model is called the hierarchical Dirichlet process latent position clustering model (HDP-LPCM).
+For this reason, the model is called the hierarchical Dirichlet process latent position cluster model (HDP-LPCM).
 Under the HDP-LPCM, a node's latent community label propagate through time according to iid HDP-HMMs.
 Unlike previous models, this allows the HDP-LPCM to create and delete communities over-time as well as infer the number of the communities from the data.
 The generative model is as follows:

 1. Draw the time-varying transition probabilities from a sticky-HDP: